 Pick-up breakfast to go, and start the day with close encounters of the animal kind at Ballarat Wildlife Park.
 With more than 100 free-range kangaroos on site, you’re sure to get face-to face with a roo or two, before turning your attention to koalas, wombats, reptiles and more.
 Do a turn through the hallowed halls of Art Gallery of Ballarat.
 Culture fix done, it’s time to set your sights on Daylesford and pure indulgence in Australia’s premium spa country.
 En route, drop into Creswick Woollen Mills, Gold Winner of the RACV Victorian Tourism Award.
 Here, follow the story of fibre from alpaca’s back to balls of yarn on the shop shelf.
 Lunch lightly at Wombat Hill House Café, set high amongst picture-perfect botanical gardens.

 Afternoon – indulge and relax

 This region is famous for the health-giving mineral spring waters that bubble naturally to the surface.
 Massages, beauty treatments and pampering are always on the agenda.
 Why not tap into local wellness with a mineral-based treatment at Hepburn Bathhouse & Spa or a rejuvenating hydrotherapy session at Salus Spa?
 This region is made for getaways with a bevy of accommodation styles on offer.
-Extend the pampering right through until morning, with a night of blissful indulgence at Hepburn Spa Retreat.
 For a sophisticated retreat, stay at Lake House and make the most of its six acre garden surrounds, resident artist, tennis courts and renowned restaurant which uses only the freshest local and seasonal produce.